Skip to main content

 1. Select the Workflows page from the top navigation.

-2. Select the workflow you want to duplicate from the list.
+2. Select the Actions dropdown to the right of the workflow you want to duplicate.

 The new workflow will have the same steps, descriptions, step settings, campus, and category as the original.
 It will have the same name plus (copy).